Are You Accepting New Patients?

 How do I get a copy of my child’s immunization record?

 You can request a copy of your child’s immunization record at any office visit.
 Simply request a copy to be printed at the checkout desk.
-Request forms are online.
+Request forms are online or send a request via your patient portal.

 Common Questions About our Rules/Procedures